Dental Model Die

 A. Critical Areas – Do Not Support

 - A- The goal for both die printing orientations is to have the best fit possible as well as the most accuracy on the die head, which may have a tooth or crown fitting.
-As such, both orientations position the die head at the top, so these orientations will have no supports along most of the die body, and, in particular, no supports on the tooth or fitting surface.
+Therefore, both orientations put the die head at the top, so these orientations have no supports on most of the die body, and more specifically, no supports on the tooth or fitting surface.

 B. Intended Support Area

-- B1- The bottom of the die, including any friction nodes, will need the majority of the supports of this print.
+- B1- The bottom of the dental model die, including any friction nodes, must have most of the supports for this print.

-- In Alpha 3D, to place a print flat, select the object, go to Orientation tab, and use the Select Base function.
+- To put the object flat, select the model, open the Orientation panel and use the Select Base function.

-B. Vertical Orientation: In the vertical orientation, the die is positioned as vertically as possible.
-This may add minimum points on the bottom, which will need to be supported individually.
+B. Vertical Orientation: In the vertical orientation, the dental model die is put in as much of a vertical position as possible.
+This can cause there to be minimum points at the bottom, and each minimum point must have a support.

-- You may want to use the preset views to see the dies from the front and sides.
+- You can use the preset views to see the die from the front and sides.

-C. For both orientations, raise the part off the platform.
+C. In both orientations, raise the model off the platform.

 - Support Height: 1.5 – 2.0 mm

-You can print most dies using the same support parameters.
-However, larger dies require larger supports to be able to support their weight.
+You can print most dental model dies using the same support settings.
+However, larger dies must have larger supports to hold the weight.

 - Point Size: 0.4 – 0.7 mm